-Provide a clear, concise summary of the aims of the work proposed and its relationship to your long-term goals.
-Note the significance and innovation of your research; then list two to three concrete objectives.

-2. Research Strategy

-Describe your research rationale and the experiments you will conduct to accomplish each aim.
+- 1. Specific Aims Provide a clear, concise summary of the aims of the work proposed and the project's relationship to your long-term goals.
+Note the significance and innovation of your research; then list two to three concrete objectives. - 2.
+Research Strategy Describe your research rationale and the experiments you will conduct to accomplish each aim.
 Structure as follows:

-Significance: Sketch the background leading to this application.
+Significance: Sketch the background leading to this proposal.
 Summarize important results outlined by others in the same field, critically evaluating existing knowledge.
 Identify gaps that this project is intended to fill.